emibcn/crypt-disk-image/README.md

 ## Add it to `sudoers`

 As both scripts need to be run as root, you might want to allow this execution without password.
-For doing this, you can create a sudoer file like this in `/etc/sudoers.d/91-crypt-disk-image`:
+For doing this, you can create a sudoer file like this with `visudo /etc/sudoers.d/91-crypt-disk-image`:

 ```
 # Allow mounting encrypted filesystem